samvrlewis/samlewis.me/content/2017/06/understanding-bitcoin.md

 - Mentioned earlier, but Anders Brownworth's fantastic [blockchain visual 101](https://anders.com/blockchain/) video is an excellent top level view of how blockchain technologies work.
 - Unless you're a masochist for pain, I'd also recommend not doing everything from scratch unless you're interested in doing so for learning purposes.
 The [pycoin](https://github.com/richardkiss/pycoin) library is a Python Bitcoin library that will save you a few headaches.
 - To also save yourself pain, it's probably advisable to use the [Bitcoin testnet](https://en.bitcoin.it/wiki/Testnet) to play around with, rather than using the mainnet like I did.
 That said, it's more fun when the risk of your code being wrong is losing real money!
+- Lastly, it is probably worth repeating that the accompanying code for this article can be found in my [Github repo](https://github.com/samvrlewis/simple-bitcoin).